 Is this your first time going on a snorkel tour or snorkeling in Maui?
-Are you curious what the rules of snorkeling are and what you need to know to make it the best snorkel experience?
+Are you curious what the Things to avoid on snorkel tour, rules of snorkeling are and what you need to know to make it the best snorkel experience?

 We’re here to help!
 Snorkeling in Maui is one of the best activities to do!
 We want you to be prepared so we made a list of some tips to help you out.

 Here are the few important things to avoid on snorkel tour and the Rule you have to follow while Snorkeling.

 #1 Learn to be Comfortable in Maui’s Ocean

 Before you attempt to snorkel, spend some time in the ocean!
 Maui has amazing beaches and some of the best snorkel spots, but the ocean is it’s own living being and needs to be respected.
 First step would be wading into the water and swimming in the ocean.
 Feel the currents, the way the ocean moves and never turn your back on incoming waves.
 Ocean conditions can change quickly, so it’s important to swim where a lifeguard station is located if you are just getting to know the ocean.
 Always look for ocean safety signs posted about tides, sharks and waves!
 Avoid snorkeling right after a heavy rain or if the water looks murky or there are big waves!
 If you are in doubt, don’t go out!

 #2 Use the Correct Snorkel Gear

 Enjoying your snorkeling tour in Lahaina, Maui can often be a matter of using the correct equipment!
 Just like other sports, the fit and quality of the product contributes to the overall snorkel experience!

 - Mask and Snorkels: For fit, choose a mask that doesn’t put too much pressure on your forehead, nose or other pressure points.
 You want it to fit snug if you hold it on your face and breath in through your nose.